Aliases for FGFR1 Gene

 GeneCards Summary for FGFR1 Gene

 FGFR1 (Fibroblast Growth Factor Receptor 1) is a Protein Coding gene.
-Diseases associated with FGFR1 include hypogonadotropic hypogonadism 2 with or without anosmia and osteoglophonic dysplasia.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include protein homodimerization activity and heparin binding.
+Diseases associated with FGFR1 include osteoglophonic dysplasia and hypogonadotropic hypogonadism 2 with or without anosmia.
+Among its related pathways are Signaling by GPCR and Alzheimers Disease Pathway.
+GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is FGFR3.

 UniProtKB/Swiss-Prot for FGFR1 Gene